 By blocking the actions of the vagus nerve in the lung, it is hoped that patients’ symptoms, lung function and quality of life will be improved.
 Experts hope that the one-off treatment, known as targeted lung denervation (TLD), will have permanent benefits and may replace the need for the long-term use of anticholinergic drugs, which are often prescribed for patients with COPD.

-Dr Shah explains: “Treating the nerves in this way blocks their actions more efficiently than anticholinergic inhalers, which only work temporarily, can have an irregular distribution within the lungs and may cause side-effects such as blurred vision and urine retention in a small number of patients."
+Dr Shah, consultant physician at Royal Brompton and Chelsea and Westminster hospitals, explains: “Treating the nerves in this way blocks their actions more efficiently than anticholinergic inhalers, which only work temporarily, can have an irregular distribution within the lungs and may cause side-effects such as blurred vision and urine retention in a small number of patients.

-The first patient to receive the novel treatment said: “I was noticeably less breathless immediately after having the treatment.
+Gillian said: “I was noticeably less breathless immediately after having the treatment.
 Now I can go shopping and walk around normally for the first time in years – it feels like a miracle.
-I’m still pinching myself because I can’t quite believe it, I’m over the moon."
+I’m still pinching myself because I can’t quite believe it, I’m over the moon.